Are You Worrying About Pollution? Here Are the Foods That Will Build Resistance Against the Impact of Air Pollution

 Vitamin C

-It is amongst the most potent antioxidant for our bodies.
-This water-soluble vitamin is found all through our body and it removes free radicals.
+It is among the most potent antioxidants for our bodies.
+This water-soluble vitamin is found throughout our body, and it removes free radicals.
 Vitamin C also contributes to the regeneration of vitamin E. Sufficient vitamin C in our regular diet is important for maintaining its level in the lungs.
 Adults require around 40mg of this vitamin/day.
-Fruits such as oranges, amla, and guava are good sources while amongst the vegetables, cabbage and turnip greens contain vitamin C.
+Fruits such as oranges, amla, and guava are good sources, while amongst the vegetables, cabbage and turnip greens contain vitamin C.

 Omega-3 Fats

 These safeguard the body against the detrimental impact of air pollution on everyone’s heart health and lipid profile.
-Nuts and seeds such as walnuts, chia seeds, flaxseeds are good sources while other seeds such as methi, mustard, rajma, black chana, also provide omega-3.
+Nuts and seeds such as walnuts, chia seeds, flaxseeds are a good source, while other seeds such as methi, mustard, rajma, black chana, also provide omega-3.

 **This article has been written by team Nutri Activania**